carlossg/docker-maven/README.md

     docker run -it --rm --name my-maven-project -v "$(pwd)":/usr/src/mymaven -w /usr/src/mymaven maven:3.3-jdk-7 mvn clean install

+# Reusing the Maven local repository

+The local Maven repository can be reused across containers by mounting `/root/.m2` as a host or shared volume.

+Mounting from host

+    docker run -it --name my-maven-script my-maven

+    docker create -v /root/.m2 --name maven-repo busybox /bin/true

 # Running as non-root

 Maven needs the user home to download artifacts to, and if the user does not exist in the image an extra